Volkswagen to cut 35,000 jobs by 2030 as part of restructuring plan | Autocar

 Volkswagen will cut 35,000 jobs over the next five years as part of a comprehensive restructuring plan to save up to €4 billion (£3.4 billion).

 The decision was announced this evening after the car maker finalised an agreement with its works council.
-It said it is designed to streamline operations, enhance efficiency, and secure a competitive financial footing as it pivots to electric vehicles.
+The manufacturer said the plan is designed to streamline operations, enhance efficiency, and secure a competitive financial footing as it pivots to electric vehicles.

 The majority of the reduction will be implemented through voluntary measures, including early retirement and severance packages, in an effort to minimise social disruption, says the German car maker.
 VW has approximately 120,000 employees in Germany, about half of whom work at the main plant in Wolfsburg.